 The Emergency Response Program is our partnership with all San Mateo County law enforcement agencies (over 20 agencies).
 The goals of CORA’s ERP are to provide immediate, telephone-based crisis counseling to intimate partner abuse survivors at the scene of 911 intimate partner abuse calls and to connect survivors with CORA’s supportive services, including emergency housing, legal services and counseling.
 This service is provided 24-hours a day, 365 days a year.

 CORA has been operating San Mateo County’s only safe houses for survivors of intimate partner abuse and their children continuously for the last 40 years.
-In addition to women, our confidential safe houses are unique in that we accommodate clients with children as well as male clients.
+Our confidential safe houses are unique in that we accommodate not only female clients but also their children, as well as male clients.
 Lisa’s House, CORA’s original and largest safe house, is a three-floor apartment building with 22 beds that provides clients with up to an 8-week stay.
-Opened in 2014, Coni’s House is CORA’s second safe house with 6 beds.
-Because the driving force behind shelter for survivors of intimate partner abuse is different from that of other shelters (such as homeless shelters), CORA has developed a solution for traumatized survivors that not only puts a roof over their heads, but also attends to the trauma they suffered.
-Client advocates work with survivors to create a plan for self-reliance and empowerment away from the safe house and to restore a sense of safety and connectedness.
-Additionally, all residents are offered multilingual, culturally appropriate wraparound support services as needed.
+Coni’s House is our safe house with six beds.
+Recognizing that shelters for survivors of intimate partner abuse have different requirements than other shelters (such as homeless shelters), CORA has developed a solution for traumatized survivors that goes beyond putting a roof over their heads by also attending to the trauma they have suffered.
+Client advocates work with survivors to create a plan for self-reliance and empowerment after the safe house stay and to restore the survivor’s sense of safety and connectedness.
+Additionally, CORA offers all safe house residents culturally appropriate wraparound support services in various languages, as needed.